 We moved here in early January 2019 and found the tangata whenua to be very friendly and welcoming as we were accepted into the parish and the wider community.
 God called us to the Wairarapa, and we are ready to serve.
 We are keen to lead the parish to grow, developing a sense of community.
 I believe that “leadership is a collaborative role, empowering and coaching people while being permission-giving, a host rather than a hero approach.”

 Jesus never said it is going to be easy, but I believe He is the driver of the Bus and in full control.
 That means that we will need to put on our safety belts and be ready for wherever he takes us.
 We are on a journey.
 I am on the bus: ARE YOU?

-I am a self-supporting priest, married to Wayne with grown-up children who are all flown and busy.
+I am a self-supporting priest, with grown-up children who are all flown and busy.
 I have glorious grandchildren.

 My studies at Vic, Massey and Wellington College of Education included Education, Social Sciences, Pacific Studies and Art History.
 I have a B. Ed. and FCTL- speech and drama.
 I was an EFM mentor 1994-2006.

-Currently I hold the dual role of Director of Religious Studies at Hadlow and Chaplain at Wairarapa Hospital.
+Currently I hold role of Chaplain at Wairarapa Hospital.

 I am driven by: the Holy Spirit, Deuteronomy 31:7, Meister Eckhart, Thomas Fox, Thomas Merton et al.